brevzin/brevzin.github.io/_posts/2018-11-12-improve-spaceship.md

 };
 ```

 When specifying a type for defaulted `<=>`{:.language-cpp}, the language could check that each member is spaceship-able.
 If it is, then use that `<=>`{:.language-cpp} and ensure that it fits the category.
 Otherwise, synthesize what the user asked for from the operators provided.
-If `Ordered` did not have a `<`{:.language-cpp}, this would be ill-formed.
+If `Ordered` did not have a `<`{:.language-cpp} or `==`{:.language-cpp}, this would be ill-formed.
 In this way, the core language isn't guessing - it's doing what it's told.
 And when `Ordered` does provide its own `<=>`{:.language-cpp} and it ends up being `partial_ordering` instead, this becomes a compile error.
 Great!
+For this situation, the user is stating their own semantics - neither the language nor the library has to guess at anything.

 Can we use something like this to help define `pair`?
 Turns out, yeah.
 Richard Smith suggests that we can make a type trait like `cat_with_fallback<T>`{:.language-cpp}, whose type is:
 - `decltype(t <=> t)`{:.language-cpp} if that exists